Self Assessment tax returns

 When you must send a tax return for the ‘administration period’

-Fill in the trust and estate section of the Self Assessment tax return if any of the following apply:
+Fill in a trust and estate tax return if any of the following apply:

 - the total Income Tax and Capital Gains Tax due for the administration period was more than £10,000